iPhone backup failed – no worries! iCloud backup is not perfect, we wrote about its pros and cons before.

-Resetting network settings resolves network-related issues such as being unable to connect to Wi-Fi.
+Resetting network settings resolve network-related issues such as being unable to connect to Wi-Fi.
 Tap Settings > General > Reset > Reset network settings.

 Go to Settings > General > Reset > Reset All Settings.
 Back up to iCloud after the iPhone restarts.

-Connect your iPhone to PC and launch iTunes, then click on the iPhone icon and select iCloud.
-After that, disconect your iPhone from PC and make an iCloud backup as usual.
+Connect your iPhone to your PC and launch iTunes, then click on the iPhone icon and select iCloud.
+After that, disconnect your iPhone from your PC and make an iCloud backup as usual.

 Sometimes the problem is caused by an old iOS version.
 To update your iOS, go to Settings on your iPhone, tap on General > Software Update > Download and install.
 If you see the message “Your software is up to date”, you have the latest version.